 The Cupping Room, Shop LG/F, 299 Queen's Road Central, Sheung Wan

 The ornate, beautiful Wong Tai Sin Temple is one of the most-visited landmarks in all of Hong Kong, and it isn’t difficult to see why.
 The historic temple is home to three different religious (Taoism, Buddhism, and Confucianism), and was built in 1921.
 The shrine commemorates 4th century monk Wong Tai Sin, and those who visit the site are said to have their wishes granted.

 Originating from the British colonial practice of adding milk to black tea, milk tea is a quintessential Chinese beverage, which can be served hot or cold.
 Many local restaurants serve variations on milk tea, but the traditional Hong Kong-style is strained over sackcloth to produce a velvety texture and fragrant aroma.
 Another style (commonly known as bubble tea) originates from Taiwan and is served with tapioca pearls.
 Get yourself a cup at Gong Cha, which has locations all over the city.

 Visit an experimental art space

 Although it’s squeezed into just 800 square feet of space, Para/Site Art Space is fast becoming Asia’s most progressive contemporary art organisation.
-Hosting a number of international exhibits, including pieces from the revolutionary artist Ai Wei Wei, architect and installation artist Vito Acconci, and Serpentine Gallery chief Hans-Ulrich Obrist, this is a great place to get a quick dose of culture.
+March 2016 sees the arrival of the Afterwork exhibition, an exploration of class, race, labor and migration issues in Hong Kong and beyond.
+It's one of a number of exhibits taking place throughout the year, making the Para Site a great place to get a quick dose of culture.

 Para/Site Art Space, G/F, 4 Po Yan Street, Sheung Wan